A Flushed Face May Be a Cancer Warning Sign

 Esophageal cancer is one of the deadliest, with a very low 5-year survival rate.

-Jenny Thompson works with the team at Health Sciences Institute to uncover important health information and expose ridiculous health misinformation, most notably through the HSI e-Alert.
+Jenny Thompson is the Director of the Health Sciences Institute and editor of the HSI e-Alert.
+Through HSI, she and her team uncover important health information and expose ridiculous health misinformation, most notably through the HSI e-Alert.